 Well as the saying goes… If you can’t beat ‘em join ‘em.

-It’s hearty and healthy and full of so much scrumptious flavor.
-Zesty chicken sausage, fresh peppers, onions and garlic, and hearty Pasta Sauce all tossed with some fresh, healthy zucchini noodles, and topped off with some yummy melted cheese.
+It’s hearty and lighter and full of so much scrumptious flavor.
+Zesty chicken sausage, fresh peppers, onions and garlic, and hearty Pasta Sauce all tossed with some fresh zucchini noodles, and topped off with some yummy melted cheese.
 I just drooled a little.
 No joke.✌️

 This all-in-one-dinner comes together quite nicely.

 First you cook your sausage links in a pan on the stove.